 Modern slavery and human trafficking

-One of our founders, William Wilberforce, went on to champion the abolition of slavery throughout the British empire. our work is still underpinned by his vision of a caring world where all animals, and people, are respected and treated with compassion.
+One of our founders, William Wilberforce, went on to champion the abolition of slavery throughout the British empire.
+Our work is still underpinned by his vision of a caring world where all animals, and people, are respected and treated equally with compassion.

 Who we are

 We're a corporate body by virtue of the RSPCA Act 1932.
-We're a registered charity (no. 219099) covering England and Wales, with a main base just outside Horsham in West Sussex.
+We're a registered charity (no. 219099) covering England and Wales, with the main base just outside Horsham in West Sussex.
 We have many other premises including regional support offices and 17 associated animal establishments (animal centres, hospitals and clinics) that cater for both domestic and wild animals.
-Our workforce is some 1,600 staff and over 7,000 volunteers.
+Our workforce is around 1,500 staff plus 2,800 volunteers.
+We have a structured working relationship with Unite, allowing for collective bargaining with most of our workforce.

 Our subsidiary charitable company, Freedom Food (RSPCA Assured) Company No. 02723670 operates a food labelling scheme relating to animal welfare and traceability throughout the meat, fish and egg supply chains including farms, processors, packers, hauliers and abattoirs.